diarmuidwhelan/python_project/README.md

 # DATASET SUMMARY
 The Iris data set is a well known data set collected by Ronald Fisher in 1936.
 It contains data on characteristics of 3 different species of iris flowers.
+The dataset contains the petal length and width and sepal length and width for 50 of each iris species type, Iris-setosa, iris-versicolor and Iris-virginica.
+The dataset is often referred to as Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.
+Two of the three species were collected in the Gaspé Peninsula.
+Fisher developed a linear discriminant model to distinguish the species from each other, using a combination of the four characteristics.